 We set a visit date of May 10 and Larry asked for a favor.
 Would I please check marriage records to confirm a wedding date he gave me; and the fact that Father Paul did officiate at the service?

 As it turns out, Larry, Bernard and Eleanor were pretty sure that Father Paul had heard the vows of Erick Strecker and Agnes Engles.
 In fact, the Strecker’s knew a lot about the Kansas Catholic Church in general.
 Bernard’s first cousin was Archbishop Ignatius Jerome Strecker of Kansas City from 1969 through 1993 .
 After his retirement he wrote a book about the history of the Church in Kansas .
-Bishop Strecker's book includes mention of the Osage Mission wedding.
+Bishop Strecker's book discusses the history of Osage Mission and specifically includes his family's Osage Mission wedding.
 It also includes a couple of sketches of Father Paul that are shown here.
 Also, at the time of his visit, Larry was on the boards of the Catholic Foundation of Northeast Kansas and Christ’s Peace House of Prayer.

 The day after our conversation I called the rectory to arrange to see the old marriage books.
 When I got there Nancy had already found the book.
 The information I wrote down for the wedding was the 1878 to 1880.
 We had to search a bit because the actual marriage date was recorded as April 18, 1874—and it was recorded in the beautiful script of Father Ponziglione.
 I took some photos of the book, thanked Nancy and headed home to clean up the photographs and call Larry with the news.